Note: You can read Russian translation here.

 Like many recent compilers, Cone uses LLVM to generate optimized native code.
 Essentially, the compiler’s code generation stage builds binary LLVM IR from the Cone IR, asks LLVM to verify and optimize it, and then has LLVM generate an object file for the appropriate target CPU architecture.

-My experience using LLVM has been extremely positive.
+Overall, my experience using LLVM has been extremely positive.
 I doubt I would have tackled building a compiler for Cone without the existence of LLVM.
-My misgivings about LLVM’s performance are the only significant concern I have about using LLVM in Cone.
+My misgivings about LLVM’s performance (and its large runtime/build footprint) are the only significant concerns I have about using LLVM in Cone.

 I want to be very careful when talking about LLVM and performance.
 Although my intent is to offer helpful feedback and intelligence on what to expect from LLVM, precedence suggests my words could be misconstrued as rude or unfair to the many people that have invested 100s of man-years effort contributing to this amazing tool.
 It would be a shame if people felt a stronger need to vigorously (and needlessly) defend LLVM rather than engaging in a insightful dialogue that explores what we can learn.